The Contender (TV series)

-The Contender is an American reality television series that initially aired from March 3, 2005 to January 7, 2009 on NBC, ESPN, and Versus and currently airs on Epix.
+The Contender is an American reality television series that initially aired from March 3, 2005, to January 7, 2009, on NBC, ESPN, and Versus and later revived on Epix.
 Each season of the series follows a group of boxers as they compete with one another in an elimination-style competition, while their lives and relationships with each other and their families are depicted.

 The series was created and executive produced by Mark Burnett.
 The first three seasons of the show were hosted by Sugar Ray Leonard, who shared hosting duties in the first season with actor Sylvester Stallone.
 Leonard departed the series after season three and Tony Danza joined as his replacement.

 On January 22, 2018, it was announced that the series was being revived by premium cable network Epix for a fifth season which premiered on August 24, 2018.

 Premise

 The show takes the format of a gameshow, with the boxers divided into two teams based on their place of residence in the United States: East Coast or West Coast (or simply “East” and “West”).
-These teams live together in group living quarters, in Pasadena, California in the historic Royal Laundry Building on Raymond Avenue, and compete for the right to choose which of their team members fights that week, and who he fights against.
+These teams live together in group living quarters, in Pasadena, California in the historic Royal Laundry Building on Raymond Avenue and compete for the right to choose which of their team members fights that week, and who he fights against.
 Most of the second half of the hour-long episodes are devoted to that fight: the loser is eliminated.

 Production

 The series’ tagline is “The Next Great Human Drama”, and its soundtrack was scored by Hans Zimmer.
-Before the show premiered, rival US television Fox network rushed to air a competing show The Next Great Champ, hosted by Oscar De La Hoya.
+Before the show premiered, rival American television Fox network rushed to air a competing show The Next Great Champ, hosted by Oscar De La Hoya.
 The show performed very poorly, with the final episodes being relegated to cable FSN.
 In an effort to distance itself from the Fox disaster, NBC opted to hold airing its show until spring 2005.

 On May 16, 2005, the series was cancelled.
 The first season cost NBC $2,000,000 per episode.
 Reruns were seen on CNBC.
 On August 11, 2005, ESPN announced that it was picking up the rights to a second season of the show, which began airing on the network in July 2006, although special editions under the Contender title are currently airing as of March, 2006.
 ESPN also announced that it has options to renew the series for two additional seasons.
 However, on April 10, 2008, ESPN announced that it was canceling the series.
 Executive producer Jeff Wald maintained that the show would continue on another network.
 It was later announced the show would move to Versus.

 Najai Turpin suicide

 On February 14, 2005, one of the 16 contenders, Najai Turpin, despondent over personal matters, committed suicide, shooting himself while sitting with his girlfriend in a parked car outside the West Philadelphia gym where he trained.
 In his memory, the producers set up a trust fund for his daughter Anyae.
-The show still aired in its entirety, but with a special tribute to Turpin.
+The show still aired in its entirety, with a special tribute to Turpin.